 YouTube is certainly a 21st Century sensation.
 Alexa ranks it as the #2 website in the world, only trailing Google (who, of course, own YouTube and operate it a subsidiary).
-Millions of people enjoy YouTube videos every day.
-So is it any surprise that YouTube is a highly important place where brands can find influencers?
+Millions of people enjoy YouTube videos every day, and this is a highly important place where brands can find YouTube influencers.

 Our list is loosely based on YouTube subscribers.
 Some of the most subscribed YouTube channels are not really suitable to be considered influencers for brands.
 We have excluded YouTube's own genre channels, such as Music, Gaming, and Sports (these are actually the three channels with the most subscribers, more than 97 million subscribers opt for YouTube’s music channel).
 We have also chosen to exclude official music channels for musicians, many of them VEVO channels.